Darren-Choo/SC1015-DataSci-AI_Python/README.md

-# Welcome to movie-analysis repository
+# SC1015 Mini Project

 ## About

-This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on the World Happiness report (https://worldhappiness.report/)
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on the World Happiness Report (https://worldhappiness.report/)

 ## Contributors